Have questions about West Australian Ballet?

 There are many factors to take into account when bringing children to a WAB production.
 Firstly, you know the temperament of your child better than we do.
 If you believe your child can sit patiently and quietly through the production (often between 1.5 and 2 hours) then they are welcome.

-Ballet at the Quarry has mild adult themes.
+Zip Zap Zoom: Ballet at the Quarry has mild adult themes.
+Suitable for mid-primary school ages and up.

-Snow White and the Seven Dwarfs should be suitable for all children subject to the above stipulations (personal patience of the child, etc).
-The witch may be a little frightening.
+Cinderella should be suitable for all children subject to the above stipulations (personal patience of the child, etc).
+We recommend ages 4 and up, however younger, patient children may also be fine.

 I want to see my favourite dancer performing.
 When will I know what date they are dancing?